 We understand that an Online Conference may be new to some attendees, but do not worry.
 It is quite easy to do, and we will have detailed steps on what to do and when.
 (To hear feedback from attendees who have joined us through WDW online events from 2020-2022 events, click here and see what other happy writers have to say.)

 Essentially, all you need is access to a working computer, tablet, or phone with Internet, and then you watch the conference on your computer screen live.
 You’ll click links in emails and be able to watch live classes and ask questions.
 That’s it.
 Also, the day’s classes can be viewed again and again because it’s all recorded!
 Many writing conferences are switching to teleconferences during these months, and it’s going well.
-Lastly, we the CWW coordinators are available all day long before and during December 5 help and assist.
+Lastly, we the CWW coordinators are available all day long before and during March 3-4, 2023 help and assist.
 You can always call on us.

 OUR NEW ONLINE CONFERENCE – WHAT TO UNDERSTAND FOR ATTENDEES

 What do attendees have to do right now: Nothing right now.
 If you’ve signed up, that is the key step.
 (Sign up and register here.)
 Just read through this email whenever you like so you understand how the day will work.
 That’s it.
 We will continue to stay in touch all the way through March 3-4, 2023.
 As always, we are happy to answer any questions.
 Although we are switching the event from one day to two, do not worry.
 If you cannot attend any classes, they are all recorded and sent out to you afterward.